CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 Done!
-Now that the stores are geocoded, you will notice a new column named `geometry` has been added.
+Now that the stores are geocoded, you will notice a new column named `the_geom` has been added.
 This column stores the geographic location of each store and it's used to plot each location on the map.

 You can quickly visualize your geocoded dataframe using the Map and Layer classes.
-Check out the [visualization guide](/developers/cartoframes/guides/Visualization) to learn more about the visualization capabilities inside of CARTOframes.
+Check out the [Visualization guide](/developers/cartoframes/guides/Visualization) to learn more about the visualization capabilities inside of CARTOframes.

 ```python